Current & Enrolled Students

 Undocumented students do not re-apply for financial aid each year.
 Expected Family Contributions (EFC) are locked at the current amount.

 Changing Aid Consideration

-If you are a current student who did not apply for aid in the prior year, or did not apply for aid in the prior year but would like to be considered for institutional aid in the upcoming year, you must notify the Student Financial Services in writing so that your requirements can be updated.
+If you are a current student who did not apply for aid in the prior year, and would like to apply for aid for the upcoming year, you must notify the Student Financial Services in writing so that your requirements can be updated.

 Housing & Aid

 Holding a position with the residence life office will impact your financial aid award.
 The aid adjustment will depend on the position.
 Please contact us to determine how your award would be affected by a residence life position.

 Domestic and international Housing Coordinators (HCs) and House Community Advisers (HCAs) have their work-study award replaced with the HCA stipend.
 The stipend will be paid regularly during the academic year.

 Head Residents (HRs) will receive the following remuneration for the 2019-20 academic year.